 I have been teaching hula since 1979.
-The name of my halau is Halau Kani Ka Pahu o was given to me by my kumu 'olelo Hawai'i and kumu mo'olelo, Rubelite Johnson.
+The name of my halau is Halau Kani Ka Pahu o Lohiau which is a traditional name that comes from Kaua'i and is part of a Pele-Hi'iaka chant.
+It a Kauai native.
+Kawenakinneu was given to me by my kumu 'olelo Hawai'i and kumu mo'olelo, Rubelite Johnson, aunty